-Today we’re going to talk about “What’s worse than Probate?”
-But first, let’s talk about what probate it exactly.
+Today we’re going to talk about what’s worse than probate.
+But first, let’s talk about what it is exactly.

 What is Probate?

 Probate is where the judge has to get involved in carrying out an estate after death.
 This means nothing can be done until the judge signs the order appointing an executor.
-Wills are designed to go through probate.
-That’s just how the law works.
-Probate ALWAYS adds extra expense and delay.
+Wills are designed to go through this process.
+That’s just how the law works, and it ALWAYS adds extra expense and delay.
 Plus, it’s public record.

 Uncle Fred was getting older.
 He finally got to the point where he was not able to stay at home any longer.
 His favorite nephew in Missouri said, “Come live with me.”
 So Uncle Fred moved to Missouri and enjoyed several years there before passing away.
 After he was gone, the family realized that he still owned his house in Illinois, so they had to go to probate court in Illinois.
 Plus, he had moved his bank and investment accounts to Missouri when he went to live with his nephew.
 So now they were faced with probate court in Missouri, too!